 Dual-boot can be a great way for users to try out a new operating system.
 When a new software is released, it is likely to have bugs and compatibility issues with both the hardware and software.
 With dual-boot, you have a way of finding out whether or not the new operating system will work with your current setup without compromising its present configuration.
 Dual-boot is especially beneficial to network administrators or computer technicians who are looking to deploy a new operating system.

 Aside from testing a new operating system, dual-boot is also helpful in determining the compatibility of an application with your present computing environment.
-For example, a user could perform a dry run of and application on a separate installation using dual-boot to ensure that it is compatible with both systems before deleting their previous setup.
+For example, a user could perform a dry run of an application on a separate installation to ensure that it is compatible with both systems before deleting their previous setup.

 Another advantage of dual-boot is that it can make one computer functional for different users.
 For example, in a home setting, dual-booting allows you to keep your work or files from being infected by questionable software downloaded by your kids.
 Or, for instance, you may have a Mac user and a PC user in your home.
 Dual-booting makes one machine work for both parties.